fortrabbit/blog/status-update.md

 ---
 title: Status update
 author: fl
 published: true
-excerpt: "What's currently happening here and what's not."
+excerpt: What's currently happening here and what's not.
 created: 2013-11-27
+tags:
+  - chronicles
 ---

 Dear fortrabbit followers, this is an update mission status post.
 What's going on here and what is not?